mforootan/mforootan.github.io/README.md

 These two dashboards present a comparative [year-to-date](https://www.tn.gov/safety/stats/dashboards/trafficfatality.html) and [historical](https://www.tn.gov/safety/stats/dashboards/fatalityhistory.html) statistics on road fatality in the state, divided into individual vehicle-related and driver/passenger-related components.

 ------
-## :: Land Use change in Tennessee
+## :: Land Use Change in Tennessee
 ###### Nashville Software School
 The objective of the project was to explore the pattern and hypothetical reasons for the changes in land use in Tennessee.
 It consisted of two sub-projects: